AliakseiHryhoryeu/react-apps/README.md

 ## React Slider
-### In this project i develop responsive Slider using React, in this project i use:
+### In this project i develop responsive Slider using ReactJS, in this project i use:
  + JavaScript
  + SCSS
  + Webpack